Chasmical/ECTD/README.md

 * [Visible Man](https://steamcommunity.com/sharedfiles/filedetails/?id=2098168599) by [Abbysssal](https://steamcommunity.com/id/Abbysssal/)

 ## Changelog ##

+#### ECTD v2.3 ####
+* Ported the mod to BepInEx.
+Now I don't have to update the mod for every single bugfix;
+* "ECTD-RocketBullets" now works on projectiles, shot by traps;
+* If the item or trait removal command can't find the specified ID, the command won't be executed;

 #### ECTD v2.2: ####
 * Added `::<Part>` to get body part's color;